Get started with MUApply here

 - School counselors

-Courses are semester-based.
+Students attend all courses online, following a semester schedule.
+No campus visits are required.
 Students typically take one or two classes each semester, including summers, and finish in two years.